SAP/ui5-webcomponents/docs/4-development/08-templates.md

 ### Injecting content when using templates with partials

 Other templating engines have mechanisms to include a template and replace part of it with a parital.
 In JSX, including a template is simply importing the module and calling the template function.
-Templates that provide partials for replacement, expect the partials to be passed as adidtional optional parameters
+Templates that provide partials for replacement, expect the partials to be passed as additional optional parameters

 ```tsx
 export default BaseTemplate(this: ComponentClass, headerContent?: Function) {